code4libyeg/openrefine_workshop_2016/instructions/managing_data/README.md

 ##General Normalization Functions

 OpenRefine can help with data that has internal problems.
 This application is great at fixing those problems while also considering the complete set of values in a dataset.
-You can also enhance your data by bringing information from other sources.
+Enhancing data with OpenRefine by bringing information from other sources is also possible and there are many ways to do that, like integrating data from other columns or fetching information from external services.

 ##Common scenarios